rabbitmq/rabbitmq-stream-dotnet-client/Examples/SwarmSuperStream/readme.md

 ### What consumer containers are processing which customers messages

-Consumer baaf3c4d0426 processing messages for 7 customers Consumer 622c9a2d0a10 processing messages for 3 customers
+- Consumer baaf3c4d0426 processing messages for 7 customers
+- Consumer 622c9a2d0a10 processing messages for 3 customers

+Breakdown:

 - Customer 0: 622c9a2d0a10
 - Customer 1: baaf3c4d0426